Vietnamese Civil War of 1789–1802: Quang Trung's offensives, 1790–1791

 After accomplished his victory over Tet 1789 against the Chinese interventionists, Quang Trung made peace with them in 1790.
 In later the same year he decided to strike and dislodge the Nguyen loyalists first.
 Quang Trung launched an invasion of Vientiane, which was a Siamese tributary kingdom.
-50,000 Tayson troops sacked Vientiane while were trying to outflank Nguyen Anh from the northwest.
+50,000 Tayson troops sacked Vientiane while they were trying to outflank Nguyen Anh from the northwest.
 In autumn next year, the Tayson ruler with 10,000 troops led a further attack on Luang Phrabang and series of incursions of the Thai-Lao border before withdraw.
 His invasions of Laos made King Nanthasen seek an alliance with Nguyen Anh in 1792.
 Seemed fruitless due to defeats in Laos, Quang Trung turned his strategy into a war of attrition while conscripting all available men from 18 to 61 into the army and preparing for a new massive offensive against the Nguyen that would be determined in 1793.
 Even so, he was believed planning another massive invasion of Southern China, assisted by the Chinese pirates.
 Unexpectedly, the Tayson leader died on 16 September 1792, left his 10-year-old heir Nguyen Quang Toan and the Tayson regime in a turbulent setting.
 The death of Quang Trung also was the turning tide of the civil war that the Tayson never launched any further major attack on their enemies.
 The next year, his older brother and the senior leader of the Tayson, Nguyễn Nhạc, died at the age of fifty.